conmaol/maglocunus/other/literature/AlmayersFolly/chapter-1.md

 The Rajah.

+Abdulla, his rival.

 ## Main narrative

+> Almayer is standing on the veranda of his decaying, neglected house.
+> The sun is setting over the muddy, swollen, angry, river.
+> Almayer is thinking about his splendid future.
+> His wife calls him in to dinner.
+> Almayer watches dead logs and uprooted trees float downstream.
+> He thinks back to his younger days in Macassar.
+> It is now dark.
-KA is standing on the veranda of his decaying house, watching the sun set over the swollen, angry, muddy river as he daydreams about his splendid future.
-His wife calls him in to dinner, but he ignores her, watching the dead logs and uprooted trees floating downstream and thinking back to his younger days in Macassar.
-Suddenly, it is dark and DM appears at the bank in a canoe with two other men.
-Dain promises to come back the next day and heads off across the river to the Rajah’s stockaded compound.
-KA goes inside.
+> Almayer climbs down from the veranda to the riverbank.
+> Dain appears at the bank in a canoe with two other men.
+> Dain promises to come back the next day and heads off across the river to the Rajah’s stockaded compound.
+> Almayer goes inside the house.
+> A servant brings out his dinner and he eats, while conversing with Nina.
+He tells her about meeting Dain, and she reacts uncomfortably.
+He talked about their up coming glorious life in Europe, away from this swamp.
+Thunderstorm.

+Almayers goes to bed and falls asleep.
+Nina looked out from the veranda, anxiously.